 The celebration is set for Sept.
-22 to 24 on the grounds of the museum, located at 456 Belmonte Park N. in Dayton.
+21-23 on the grounds of the museum, located at 456 Belmonte Park N. in Dayton.

-As one of the Dayton-area’s biggest festivals (it’s been going on for a whopping 46 years) it can be a little intimidating, so whether its your first time or you’re looking to make the most of it, here’s your insider’s guide:
+As one of the Dayton-area’s biggest festivals (it’s been going on since 1972) it can be a little intimidating, so whether it’s your first time or you’re looking to make the most of it, here’s your insider’s guide:

-Brats, metts and tenderloins will be $5, and potato salad and the homemade noodles are $3 (or you combo it with a dessert for $10).
+Brats, metts and tenderloins will be $5, and potato salad and the homemade noodles are $3 (or you combo it with a dessert or Mike Sell’s potato chips for $10).

 The beer and wine is $5.
 The beer list includes Miller Lite, Terrapin High 5 IPA, Blue Moon, Crispin Original Apple Cider, Leinenkugel’s Oktoberfest and Harvest Shandy, and Warsteiner’s Dunkel, Oktoberfest, Koenig Ludwig Hefeweiss, and Pilsner beers.
 Wines are Michelle Sparkling Brut, Dr. L Riesling, Rodney Strong Chardonnay, Save Me San Francisco Cabernet Sauvignon, and Deloach Pinot Noir.

 The preview party will also feature these beverages (more below).
-Askins said that while lederhosen is certainly welcome, it is not mandatory, or even expected.
+Lederhosen is certainly welcome, it is not mandatory or even expected.

 It includes complimentary beer, wine and soft drinks.
-There will be 65 artisan exhibitors and 30 food vendors.
+There will be more than 60 artisan exhibitors and 30 food vendors.

-There will be a cash bar for international beer and premium wine, and the cover band This Side Up will perform.
+There will be a cash bar for international beer and premium wine, and also LIVE music by Swagg.

 It includes artisan booths, plenty of food, kid-friendly activities, music on two stages and lots and lots of international, domestic and craft beer (and wine, too).

-Advance admission is $5 for adults and $3 for those ages 60 and older and ages 7 to 19.
-Admission at the gate is $7 for adults and $5 for seniors and youth.
+Advance admission is $8 for adults and $5 for seniors, 60+ and children ages 7 to 18.
+Admission at the gate is $10 for adults and $7 for seniors and youth.
 Children ages 6 and younger are free.